ravendb/docs/version_2/docs/server/bundles/encryption.markdown

 ##Configuration

-If you want to setup new database with encryption bundle using the Studio, then please reffer to [this](../../studio/Bundles/encryption) page.
+If you want to setup new database with encryption bundle using the Studio, then please refer to [this](../../studio/Bundles/encryption) page.

 Three possible configuration options are:
 * **Raven/Encryption/Algorithm** with [AssemblyQualifiedName](http://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname.aspx) as a value.
 Additionaly provided type must be a subclass of [SymmetricAlgorithm](http://msdn.microsoft.com/en-us/library/system.security.cryptography.symmetricalgorithm.aspx) from `System.Security.Cryptography` namespace and must not be an abstract class
 * **Raven/Encryption/Key** a key used for encryption purposes with minimum length of 8 characters, base64 encoded
-* **Raven/Encryption/EncryptIndexes** boolean value indicating if the indexes should be encrypted.
+* **Raven/Encryption/EncryptIndexes** Boolean value indicating if the indexes should be encrypted.
 Default: true

 ###Global configuration